Charles Hector McFadyen

 Charles Hector McFadyen CBE (29 October 1892 – 26 August 1965) was an Australian soldier, senior public servant and sportsman.
 He was a leading community figure in Canberra from inception until 1939 when he returned to Melbourne.
-He is best known for his time heading the Department of Shipping and Transport.
+He is best known for his time heading the Department of Shipping & Transport.

 In 1920, he played four games with the Essendon Football Club in the Victorian Football League (VFL).